 The Nuthatch has a lovely slate blue coloured upper body and light brown underside with a black stripe from the end of the bill through the eye to its neck, sometimes it has orange feathers just below its wings which can be seen in the pictures in the gallery.
 It is a hole nesting bird and uses natural holes in trees and also old woodpecker holes.
 If the hole is too big it will fill all around the edges with mud to reduce the opening.
 The nest is made of dry leaves, moss and bark.
 Unfortunately for the Nuthatch mud is not much of a deterrent for a marauding woodpecker who might be intent on eating its chicks.
 The Nuthatch lays five to eight eggs between April and June which are white with light red spots.
 Nuthatches have a lifespan of two to three years and it isn’t possible to tell males from females without close inspection.

-NOT actual size.
+Egg picture not actual size.
 Egg size approx. 20mmx13mm